sfigg/commercialization-public/docset/customize/mdm/device-update-management.md

 1. Have a "Test Group" and an "All Group".
 2. In the Test group, just let all updates flow.
-3. In the All Group, set up Auto Approve Definitions, Critical and Security updates.
-4. In the All Group, set up Quality Update deferral for 7 days and then Quality Updates will be auto approved after the 7 days.
+3. In the All Group, set up Quality Update deferral for 7 days and then Quality Updates will be auto approved after the 7 days.
 Note that Definition Updates are excluded from Quality Update deferrals and will be auto approved when they are availible.
 This can be done by setting Update/DeferQualityUpdatesPeriodInDays to 7 and just letting updates flow after seven days or pushing Pause in case of issues.

 Updates are configured using a combination of the [Update CSP](update-csp.md), and the update portion of the [Policy CSP](policy-configuration-service-provider.md).
 Please refer to these topics for details on configuring updates.